 Multiple research studies have indicated that practicing yoga can reduce the secretion of cortisol, the main stress hormone.
-It can provide a nice mental break to the hectic lives that many of us lead.
-Yoga online is now a common activity that many Americans like to engage in given the COVID-19 pandemic, but you can still reap great benefits practicing yoga by yourself.
+It can provide a nice mental break from the hectic lives that many of us lead.
+Yoga online is now a common activity that many Americans like to engage in given the COVID-19 pandemic, but you can still reap great benefits from practicing yoga by yourself.

 We will show you 5 easy yoga poses that have been shown to alleviate stress and tension in the body, hopefully helping bring you a bit more calm to your mindset.

 One of the most recognizable yoga poses, the tree pose can help you focus your attention inward and ultimately quiet some of your racing thoughts.
 It primarily works the legs, hips, and glutes.

 How to do the tree pose: